tonypan2000/EECS568_final/readme.md

 ### Running Localization Program

 First, you need to generate a trajectory with our Left-invariant EKF.
-To do so, edit line 5 of `Main.m` to feed it the input dataset folder name.
+To do so, edit line 5 of `InEKF_Main.m` to feed it the input dataset folder name.
 For example, for the dataset `0009`, the line of code should look like:

 ```
 filename = '2011_09_26_drive_0079_sync';